galantelab/sandy/03_tutorial.markdown

  `--quality-profile` option:

 {% highlight shell_session %}
-$ sandy genome --verbose --quality-profile miseq_150 my_transcripts.fa
+$ sandy genome --verbose --quality-profile miseq_150 hg38.fa.gz
 {% endhighlight %}

 Which will output the *phred-scores* according to the *MySeq* sequencer with a read length of 150